Kings' School, Winchester: Key Stage 3 – Years 7 to 9

 Key Stage 3 pupils are taught the UK's National Curriculum.
-All pupils study the following subjects: English, Mathematics, Science, Business Studies, Physical Education, Religious Studies, History, Geography, Music, Art, Drama, Technology, photography, psychology, sociology, food technology, computer science, media studies, textiles and PSHE.
+All pupils study the following subjects: English, Mathematics, Science, Business Studies and Computer Science (in a combined subject called Business and Enterprise Education or BEE), Physical Education, Religious Studies, History, Geography, Music, Art, Drama, Design Technology, Food Technology and PSHE.
 All pupils take a language in Year 7, either French, Spanish, German or Italian.
-Some pupils may study a second language in Year 8, either French, Spanish, Latin, German or Italian.
+Some pupils may study a second language in Year 8, either French, Spanish, German or Italian.
+They can also take Latin which either replaces one of their English lessons or is taught outside of school.

 Key Stage 4 – Years 10 to 11

 On average, pupils enter 10 GCSE or equivalent qualifications at the end of Year 11.
-All pupils in Year 10 and 11 study the following examined subjects: English Language, English Literature, Science (BTEC, Combined or Triple), Mathematics and Business Studies.
+All pupils in Year 10 and 11 study the following examined subjects: English Language, English Literature, Science (BTEC, Combined or Triple), Mathematics.
 Pupils in Year 10 and 11 also study PSHE and PE, but these subjects are not examined.
-Other subjects that are offered at GCSE level include: Art, Child Development, Computer Science, Dance, Drama, French, Food Preparation and Nutrition, Geography, German, Graphics, Health and Social Care, History, Italian, Latin, Media Studies, Music, Photography, PE, Psychology, Religious Studies, Resistant Materials, Sociology, Spanish and Textiles.
+Other subjects that are offered at GCSE level include: Art, Child Development, Computer Science, Drama, French, Food Preparation and Nutrition, Geography, German, Health and Social Care, History, Italian, Latin, Media Studies, Music, Photography, PE, Psychology, Religious Studies, Sociology, Spanish and Textiles.
 The school also offers OCR National courses in Business Enterprise, ICT and Sport Studies.